 - Black Best Friend: Sgt.
 Al Powell in the first movie becomes McClane's staunchest ally and best source of moral support.
 Not as big a role in the second, although he is still John's best friend.

-- Black Dude Dies First: Inverted as the only black member of Gruber's team (see Black and Nerdy above) is the only bad guy with characterization to survive the movie.
+- Black Dude Dies First: Inverted as Theo, the only black member of Gruber's team, is the only bad guy with characterization to survive the movie.
 Argyle, the black limo driver, also lives.
-Not only does he live- he has a Crowning Moment of Awesome when he rams the villains' getaway van and knocks out Black and Nerdy with one punch!
+Not only does he live- he has a Crowning Moment of Awesome when he rams the villains' getaway van and knocks out Theo with one punch!
 In a racial variation, Gruber shows he means business by turning Japanese Takagi into a Sacrificial Lamb early on.

 - Among the named characters, the only "black dude" who died in the film was Special Agent Johnson, and he and his white colleague died together.

 - Black Humor: When getting back into his car, Sgt.
 Powell starts singing "Let it snow, let it snow, let it snow".
 Cue a mook body crashing onto his hood.

 - Bluffing the Authorities: After John McClain calls the Los Angeles Police Department for help, sergeant Al Powell stops by the building to check out his claim.
 One of the terrorists pretends to be a security guard and allays his suspicions, so Powell starts to leave.
 McClain has to throw a body through a window so it drops on the front of the police car to alert Powell to the fact that something is seriously wrong.